 CPA Evolution FAQs

-The previous CPA Exam included four mandatory exams that all candidates were required to take: AUD, BEC, FAR and REG.
-The CPA Evolution Exam includes three core exams (AUD, FAR and REG) and one discipline exam of your choosing (either BAR, ISC or TCP).
+The previous CPA exam included four mandatory exams that all candidates must take: AUD, BEC, FAR and REG.
+The CPA exam Exam will include three core exams (AUD, FAR and REG) and one discipline exam of your choosing (either BAR, ISC or TCP).
 While the names of the core exams remain the same, the content of each has changed.

 What is the format of CPA Evolution?